 What Are Prescription Drug Crimes?

 Using any controlled substance without a valid prescription is against the law, but for the most part, taking your cousin’s unused antibiotic pills to avoid going to the doctor isn’t going to get you in legal trouble.
-Generally those charged with prescription drug crimes are those using controlled substances to get high and those obtaining the substances using fraud or theft.
-Some of the most commonly abused prescriptions include oxycontin, oxycodone, percocet, morphine, other opioids, adderall and thus, these drugs are the ones involved the most frequently in cases involving San Diego criminal attorneys.
+Generally those charged with these drug crimes are those using controlled substances to get high and those obtaining the substances using fraud or theft.
+Some of the most commonly abused prescriptions include fentanyl, oxycontin, oxycodone, percocet, morphine, other opioids, Adderall, Xanax and Ritalin.

 In addition to the users and dealers, doctors, nurses and others involved in the medical profession can be charged with prescription drug crimes because these people occasionally directly sell these drugs or the means to obtain them (such as prescription-for-cash schemes).
 Medical professionals convicted for illegally providing prescription drugs to users not only face prison sentences and fines, but can also lose their ability to practice medicine.

-The law allows for diversion from prosecution for some prescription drug offenses but not others, so it is important always to consult with a San Diego drug crimes lawyer before going to court.
+The law allows for diversion from prosecution for some prescription drug offenses but not others.
+In other cases, those convicted for these charges may be subject to alternative sentencing such as community service or GPS monitoring, so it is important always to consult with your prescription drug crimes attorney before going to court.

 Even people who have obtained their prescriptions through legal means and use them according to their doctor’s directions can still be convicted of drug crimes if they operate a vehicle under the influence of a prescription that impacts their driving abilities.
-Because it is often difficult to prove whether or not a drug was impacting a person’s ability to drive, it is critical anyone charged with this crime speak with a San Diego criminal attorney as soon as possible.
+Because it is often difficult to prove whether or not a drug was impacting a person’s ability to drive, it is critical anyone charged with this crime speak with an attorney as soon as possible.